Who would have dared to miss our dramatic January bonus quiz? Here it is again:

 What are we going to do?

-I don’t know, Shana, but help me come up with something!
-Oh, here’s an idea, I want to know who’s singing lead on this great Spinners’ song:
+I don’t know, Shana, help me come up with something!
+Oh, here’s an idea, I want to know who’s singing lead on this Spinners’ song.

-Uh, Mom, I don’t think that’s what Dr. B meant when he said he wanted more quizzes; but, if anyone knows the answer, write to us at [email protected]
+Uh, Mom, that’s not what Dr. B meant when he said he wanted more quizzes; but, if anyone knows the answer, write to us at [email protected]

-Now, OK, I’ve just had a brainstorm!
 How’s this for an idea?
 Which remedy or remedies say, “I’m fine, no really, I’m fine!” when, clearly, they’re not, and why do they say it?
 Is there a rubric or rubrics for that in the Repertory?
-What is it / are they?
 OK, let’s get to work!
-Send your answers to Mom at the previously stated email address and we’ll see you back here in February!
-Good luck, everyone!
+Send your answers in at the previously stated email address and we’ll see you back here in a month!

+OK, we’re back!
 How did our quiz audience do?
 Almost everyone knew about Arnica!
-So, why does Arnica say, “I’m fine, no really” after an injury?
+So, why does Arnica say, “I’m fine, no really!” after an injury?
 For one thing, they’re dazed and confused!
 They say a lot of dumb things!
-They know they’re not “normal”, so they attempt to compensate by trying extra hard to appear normal!
+They know they’re not “normal”, so they attempt to compensate by trying extra hard to sound normal!
 “Are you hurt?”
 “Oh, I’m fine!
 My leg hurts a bit, but, since I was just in an accident, I guess you have to expect that.”
 You find people stoned on marijuana sounding exactly the same way.
-They know they’re stoned, so they try very hard to seem normal (I have no idea how I know this!) and wind up sounding ridiculous!
-Similarly, Arnica people are stoned from endorphins, and they sound just as dumb and confused as marijuana users.
+They know they’re stoned, so they try very hard to seem normal (I don’t know how I know this!) and wind up sounding ridiculous!
+Similarly, Arnica people are stoned from endorphins, and they sound just as confused as marijuana users.
 And just like a person who’s stoned doesn’t want to be bothered or interfered with (again, I have no idea how I know this…) the Arnica person may appear zoned-out and doesn’t want to be interfered with, doesn’t want to be approached; he’s somewhat blissed out on endorphins and may even be nodding off; but, will become very wide awake if you suggest something that will cause him to have to exert himself, like, “I think we should take you to the hospital.”
-“NO!!” he will exclaim!
+“NO!!” he will exclaim.
 Suddenly he’s wide awake.
 “I’m fine, really!!!”
 When he’s finally convinced you, he will nod off again.
 What are some rubrics?

 Mind: Well, says he is when very sick